Callum Izzard

 Callum Alexandré Izzard (born 23 February 1995) is an English television personality.
-In 2018, he began appearing as a holiday rep on the ITV2 reality series Ibiza Weekender and has since appeared on several other series including Celebs Go Dating, Ex on the Beach: Peak of Love, Celebrity Ghost Trip and Celebrity Karaoke Club.
+In 2018, he began appearing as a holiday rep on the ITV2 reality series Ibiza Weekender and has since appeared on several other series including Celebs Go Dating, Ex on the Beach: Peak of Love, Celebrity Ghost Trip, Celebrity Karaoke Club and The Challenge.

 Early life

-Izzard was born on 23 February 1995 in Sheffield, Yorkshire.
+Izzard was born on 23 February 1995 in Rotherham.
+He demonstrated at an early age that he had the credentials for fame after winning Disney's version of America's Got Talent singing contest in Florida in 2009 and Doncaster's Got Talent in 2010.

 Television career

 In 2018, Izzard joined the cast of the ITV2 reality television series Ibiza Weekender as assistant head rep. He later returned for the ninth and tenth series in 2019 and 2020 respectively.
 In October 2018, Izzard appeared on the fifth series of the E4 dating series Celebs Go Dating.

 In December 2019, Izzard was a cast member on Ex on the Beach: Peak of Love, the spin-off of the MTV series Ex on the Beach that was filmed earlier in the year, where he was joined by two of his former girlfriends, Megan Nash and Paris Decaro.
 During the show, he began a relationship with fellow cast member Georgia Steel, whom he later proposed to on the set of the show.
 They split in April 2020, after seven months together.